Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 Sales Assistant

+- Manage tills, put out stock and prepare deliveries.
+- Check products are in date and ensure inventory count is accurate.
 - Ensure effective communication with customers to share information in a polite and efficient way.
 - Maintain organisation to improve productivity for me and my colleagues.
 - Quickly adapt to store conditions and correctly prioritise the most critical work.